piperrier/dyztynguysher/README.md

 **Draw a matrix:**

-1. Create an instance and write it a bin
+1. Create an instance and write it a bin:

     ```python
     h48 = Instance("hamming", 15, 11, 8, "128", "64", "2x2", wdir="/nvme/user/wdir")